passcod/blook/src/technical/ai-log.md

 access to Github Copilot Pro via opensource contributions (or something, idk what the criteria is exactly), I also use the free default tier of Zed's AI models.
-Half of it is Zeta, Zed's model that powers edit prediction mode, and Claude, which from past experience against most of the others commercial models is a significant step up in quality.
+Half of it is Zeta, Zed's model that powers edit prediction mode, and the other half is Claude, which from past experience against most of the others commercial models is a significant step up in quality.

 Times are approximate and largely reconstructed.